Laravel-Lang/lang/.junie/guidelines.md

 - Directory overview
   - src/ — Package code, including the ServiceProvider and any helpers used at runtime.
-  - source/ — Data sources used to generate translation files (do not edit generated outputs directly without understanding the pipeline).
+  - source/ — Data sources used to generate translation files (don’t edit generated outputs directly without understanding the pipeline).
   - locales/ — Generated/maintained translation artifacts per locale (e.g., php-inline.json, json.json, _excludes.json).
 Some files may be machine-maintained; use sync tooling to update.
   - tests/ — Test suite; currently includes PluginTest which relies on status-generator’s BaseTestCase.
   - docs/ — Additional project/user documentation.